 The policy prescriptions of the World Bank (WB) and the International Monetary Fund (IMF) are driven by an adherence at the micro level to augmented neo-classical analysis and at the macro level by a new classical emphasis on the ineffectiveness of demand management policies.
-The emphasis has been on trade liberalisation, privatisation and structural change to establish efficient markets that then can, given a stable macro economic environment, perform effectively.
+The emphasis has been on trade liberalisation, privatisation and structural change to establish efficient markets that then can, given a mander in the control of the control stable macro economic environment, perform effectively.
 In this chapter the theoretical underpinnings of the IMF and World Bank policy strategies, "neo-liberalism" (Taylor, 1999; Gowan, 1995) or "Washington consensus" (Williamson, 1990, 1997), will be analysed, which can then be compared, later in the thesis, with the alternative interventionist approach, that we might label as the industrial strategy school of thought.